 Erie offers the best full and minimum liability car insurance coverage in North Carolina.
 The insurer is also our top pick for customer service, young drivers, senior drivers, and those with traffic violations.
-Kemper is the best for drivers with new cars.
+Kemper is the best for drivers with new cars in the Tar Heel State.

 If you are interested in quality service at the lowest rates, MoneyGeek also analyzed the cheapest car insurance in North Carolina.